On This Day In Judy Garland’s Life And Career – January 29

 “I’ve been entertaining people since I was a little girl.
 And on this show, I’m not doing anything now that I haven’t done before.
 Of course, we’re doing it quite a bit faster.
 But I enjoy it.” – Judy Garland about her TV series, 1964.

-January 29, 1933: Frances (Judy) performed at her father’s theater, the Valley Thater, in Lancaster California.
-She appeared with a fellow Maurice Kussell student named either Clarke or Claire Williams – both names are mentioned on different dates – the duo was featured in a “stage specialty.”
+January 29, 1933: Frances (Judy) performed at her father’s theater, the Valley Thater, in Lancaster, California.
+She appeared with a fellow Maurice Kussell student named Clarke or Claire Williams – both names are mentioned on different dates – the duo was featured in a “stage specialty.”

 January 29, 1935: This article printed in “Variety” notes Judy’s involvement with the Universal Studios production of The Great Ziegfeld.

-On January 10, 1935, Judy and her sisters, as “The Garland Sisters,” tested and were signed to Universal Studios to appear in the studio’s upcoming biopic of Florenz Ziegfeld titled “The Great Ziegfeld.”
-The contract was not the standard studio seven-year contract but a one-picture deal, which wasn’t unusual at the time, especially for talent (whether famous or not) that a studio only intended to use on one film.
-On January 18, 1934, the sisters performed at Universal Studios head Carl Laemmle’s 68th birthday party at the studio which is the only known work the sisters had under this brief association.
+On January 10, 1935, Judy and her sisters, “The Garland Sisters,” tested and were signed to Universal Studios to appear in the studio’s upcoming biopic of Florenz Ziegfeld titled “The Great Ziegfeld.”
+The contract was not the standard studio seven-year contract but a one-picture deal, which wasn’t unusual then, especially for talent (whether famous or not) that a studio only intended to use on one film.
+On January 18, 1934, the sisters performed at Universal Studios head Carl Laemmle’s 68th birthday party at the studio, the only known work the sisters had under this brief association.

-On November 20, 1935, “Variety” carried the story (dated November 19) that Sam Katz of MGM was looking for a property to star “Metro’s 12-year-old torch singer” Judy Garland (she was actually 13).
+On November 20, 1935, “Variety” carried the story (dated November 19) that Sam Katz of MGM was looking for a property to star “Metro’s 12-year-old torch singer” Judy Garland (she was 13).
 The story incorrectly claims that Judy went to MGM when The Great Ziegfeld did and that no one at MGM noticed her until she sang at a “night spot.”
-The unnamed author apparently assumed Universal changed Judy’s last name from “Gumm” to “Garland” as well.
-The article is pure fiction, aside from the fact that Judy was indeed contracted to Universal for the film.
-It’s noted here because it’s an indication that even though Judy had only been at MGM for a little over a month, the studio was already getting her name in the trade publications and it’s one of the last mentions on Judy’s association with the Universal project.
+The unnamed author assumed Universal changed Judy’s last name from “Gumm” to “Garland.”
+The article is pure fiction, aside from the fact that Judy was contracted to Universal for the film.
+It’s noted here because it indicates that even though Judy had only been at MGM for a little over a month, the studio was already getting her name in the trade publications.
+It’s one of the last mentions of Judy’s association with the Universal project.

-Check out The Judy Room’s “Films That Got Away” page that includes information about this and many other film projects that Judy was either cast in or wanted for.
+Check out The Judy Room’s “Films That Got Away” page, which includes information about this and many other film projects that Judy was either cast in or wanted for.

 January 29, 1939: Two items.
 The first is a collage of photos featuring young stars who were successfully navigating the “awkward” age of adolescence.
 The second is an obvious studio-fed version of the same old story of a girl (or “lady”) breaking up a gang of guys.
 In this version, it was “little Judy Garland” who was breaking up the “Dead End” boys by being the object of affection for both Billy Halop and Bobby Jordan.
 Judy did go out with Halop a few times socially but it wasn’t anything more serious than some innocent dates.

-January 29, 1942: Judy and her husband David Rose, along with Judy’s mom, Ethel, and assistant Baron Poland, were on their way to the final stop on their USO Tour of Army camps, Camp Wolters just outside of Mineral Wells, Texas.
-They arrived on the night of January 29.
-The “Fort Worth Star-Telegram” (Fort Worth, TX) noted that she slipped through their “town” on her way to Mineral Wells, TX (west of Fort Worth) arriving there without the usual fanfare.
+January 29, 1942: The Garland/Rose USO entourage was on its way to the final stop of the tour, Camp Wolters, just outside of Mineral Wells, Texas.
+Their train briefly stopped Thursday night (January 29th) in Ft.
+Worth, Texas, where Judy was photographed with M.P.s (Military Policemen).
+The “Fort Worth Star-Telegram” noted that she slipped through their “town” on her way to Mineral Wells, TX (west of Fort Worth), arriving there without the usual fanfare:

 January 29, 1942: In theaters, Babes on Broadway.

-January 29, 1943: News reports made note that Judy’s first dramatic role would be in the film Forever.
-Judy’s name was tied to the project off and on, with different co-stars at different times that included Robert Taylor, Tyrone Power, and Gregory Peck.
-At one point it was to be a musical with a score by Rodgers & Hammerstein.
+January 29, 1943: News reports noted that Judy’s first dramatic role would be in the film Forever.
+Judy’s name was tied to the project, with different co-stars at different times, including Robert Taylor, Tyrone Power, and Gregory Peck.
+At one point, it was to be a musical with a score by Rodgers & Hammerstein.

 Check out The Judy Room’s “Films That Got Away” section for more about the various film projects Judy was attached to, even if in rumor only.